tscherm/MyProjects/Algos/README.txt

-These are all from my CS 577 Algorithms class.
+These projects are all from my CS 577 Introduction to Algorithms class.

-They require relatively specific inputs which I will describe for each soon.
+Each require relatively specific inputs.
+I will describe and provide example inputs for each soon.